NocturnalSolutions/KituraBook/1-hello-world.md

     $ swift package generate-xcodeproj
     $ open hello-world.xcodeproj

 Now note that your project won’t build properly in Xcode unless you change the scheme to be your real application.
 I don’t know why this is; if it’s a glitch in Swift Package Manager, Xcode, or both.
-At any rate, you have to do it ever time you use `generate-xcodeproj`.
+At any rate, you have to do it every time you use `generate-xcodeproj`.
 From the scheme menu to the right of the “stop” button, change the scheme from “hello-world-Package” to just “hello-world.”

 ![Scheme selection](../images/scheme-select.png)